 The Bodhisatta was once a tree fairy.
-The king wanted a new palace that would impress everyone who saw it and came up with the idea of building the first ever palace supported by a single pillar.
+The king wanted a new palace that would impress everyone who saw it, and he came up with the idea of building the first-ever palace supported by a single pillar.
 He sent his builders off to the forest to find a tree strong and straight enough to bear the weight.
 They found many, but the roads were too rough to transport any of them back to the city, so the king gave them permission to take a tree out of his royal park.
 They chose the Bodhisatta’s home, a massive sal tree known as the Lucky Tree that was worshipped by many people, including the royal family.
 The builders told the king this was the perfect tree and, really wanting his special palace, he told his builders to cut it down.
 The builders decorated the tree with flowers and performed a ceremony informing the spirits the tree was going to be cut down and they must find a new home.

 Upset by this, the Bodhisatta went to the king’s chamber at midnight, filling the room with the light of his divine splendor.
 He stood weeping next to the king’s pillow and explained that he had dwelled in that tree for sixty thousand years, and he could not leave – when the tree dies, so does he.
 But the king was determined to have that tree for his special palace, and would not change his mind.
 So the Bodhisatta requested that it be cut down in pieces rather than felled whole from below so that his fall would not knock down any other trees where his children lived.
 This concern for his family impressed the king and he had a change of heart, so the Bodhisatta’s tree was spared.

 In the Lifetime of the Buddha